rzksobhy27/lox/chapter-1-Scanner.md

 ### ⇁ The `Scan` method
 The scan method is not scary at all it will just check if `token` matches one of our `Tokens`

-- First we will 1 character tokens
+- First we will scan 1 character tokens
 ```python
     def scan(self):
         while not self.isAtEnd():